nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 <hr/>

-In is not advisable to keep sensitive application data like usernames , passwords, api keys in the source code or hardcode them on
+In is not advisable to keep sensitive application data like usernames , passwords, api keys in the source code or hard-code them in our code.
+The reasons not to do so is
+* You have to change and re-deploy the code once the usernames, passwords change
+* We can acci in source controls like github etc.,

 ### Create a time period object using timedelta
 As shown below the `timedelta` function from datetime module can be used to create timedelta objects